michael-milette/moodle-filter_filtercodes/README.md

 * {ifnotenrolpage}{/ifnotenrolpage} : Will only display the encclosed content if the user **is not** on a course enrolment page.
 * {ifenrolled}{/ifenrolled} : Will only display the enclosed content if the user **is** enrolled as **a student** in the current course.
 This tag ignores all other roles.
 * {ifnotenrolled}{/ifnotenrolled} : Will only display the enclosed content if the user is **not** enrolled as **a student** in the current course.
 This tag ignores all other roles.
+* {ifincourse}{/ifincourse} : Will only display the enclosed content if the user is in a course.
-* {ifincourse}{/ifincourse} : Will only display the enclosed content if the user is in a course other than the Frontpage.
+* {ifnotincourse}{/ifnotincourse} : Will only display the enclosed content if the user is not in a course, such as the Frontpage, dashboard or site administration pages.
 * {ifinsection}{/ifinsection} : Will only display the enclosed content if the user is in a section of a course which is not the Frontpage.
 * {ifnotinsection}{/ifnotinsection} : Will only display the enclosed content if the user is not in a section of a course.
 * {ifingroup id|idnumber}{/ifingroup} : Will only display the content if the user is part of the specified course group ID or group ID number.